jbjbhatcher/json-to-ruby/README.md

 # JSON - Ruby Atom Plugin
-Converts a JSON String to a boilerplate ruby class!
+Converts a JSON String to a boilerplate ruby class definition!

 # Instructions
 1. Highlight a valid JSON object